RobotsAndPencils/react-robits/README.md

 <h1>
   React Robits <img align="right" width="300" src="robits.png">
 </h1>
-A library of React components, by the Frontend Team at Robots & Pencils, to share amongst projects in an effort to challenge ourselves to think reusable/themeable so we can bootstrap development and save time.
+A library of sharable React components, by the Frontend Team at Robots & Pencils in an effort to challenge ourselves to think reusable/themeable across client projects, so we can bootstrap development and save time.

 ###### Broken up into two main concepts:

-- Core: repo-connected, importable components that we believe to be common and "base" enough to standardize for R&P (attempted black box)
+- Core: atomic level components in which a standardized setup can support a majority of the possible use cases
-- Periphery: components that we've made sharable, but might not be good candidates for Core, since they are likely to need deeper customizations (non black box).
-Therefore, these are independant and not importable, and developers are encouraged to preview and copy the code from Storybook for inclusion in their project.
+- Periphery: components that are either harder to standarize or have stronger opinions baked in.
+These are things that may have external dependencies (plugins), or might require different layout structures, making it hard to mandate any one setup cross client or cross use case.
+So there may end up with multiple variations over time (e.g. - one Upload component built on Dropzone, one on Uppy).
+For these reasons, these components don't "ship" with the deployed package but are present in the Storybook and accessible directly for manual benefit

 ## Areas of Focus